EnduranceCode/server-setup-guide/02-apache-server-installation.md

 >
 > + **{SERVER_ADMIN_EMAIL}** : The server's admin e-mail

-After introducing all the changes, save the file with the command `CTRL + O` and then exit the [Nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.
+After introducing all the changes, save the file with the command `CTRL + O` and then exit the [nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.

 Validate the **Apache Server** configuration with the following command: